FSSC 22000

 Answer

-• 2019 and 2020, one audit per year, combined FSSC / IFS/BRC unannounced audit.
+• 2019 and 2020, only one audit per year, combined FSSC/IFS BRCGS unannounced.

 Was this answer helpful?